iterative/dvc.org/content/docs/studio/how-it-works.md

 # How Iterative Studio Works

 [Iterative Studio](https://studio.iterative.ai/) works very closely with your Git ecosystem.
-It parses the data, metrics, hyperparameters and model metadata that you add to your ML project Git repositories, and renders them on a web UI.
+It parses the metadata found in your ML project repositories to present organized data, hyperparameters, models, and metrics on a web UI.
 It also parses and displays live metrics and plots sent by [DVCLive]; these don't need to be pushed to the Git repositories.